Jvaga/To-Do-List/README.md

 # To-Do-List
-Demo-code from an To-Do list
+Demo-code of a To-Do list